 The Ionian islands are one of the most popular amongst tourists travelling to Greece for a week holiday.

 The Aegean and Argo Saronic groups are more popular with Greece mainland holidaymakers.
 Argo Saronic islands also have several ferry connections to Turkey.

-How long should I stay on Greek islands
+How long should I stay on the Greek islands?

 There is a lot to see when Greek island hopping as each island is different.

-Even though the Cyclades claim to be similar, each one of them has different distinctive character.
+Even though the Cyclades claim to be similar, each one of them has a different distinctive character.

-If you wish to explore Naxos, here are top 10 things to do in Naxos.
+If you wish to explore Naxos, here are the top 10 things to do in Naxos.